mikulicmateo/osteopenia/README.md

 source venv/bin/activate
 ```

-We prepared `minimum_requirements.txt` to get you started as soon as possible.
+We prepared `all_requirements.txt` to get you started as soon as possible.
 Just run:
 ```bash
 pip install -r all_requirements.txt